yang-song/score_sde/README.md

 Link: https://drive.google.com/drive/folders/10pQygNzF7hOOLwP3q8GiNxSnFRpArUxQ?usp=sharing

 You may find two checkpoints for some models.
 The first checkpoint (with a smaller number) is the one that we reported FID scores in Table 3.
 The second checkpoint (with a larger number) is the one that we reported likelihood values and FIDs of black-box ODE samplers in Table 2.
 The former corresponds to the smallest FID during the course of training (every 50k iterations).
 The later is the last checkpoint during training.

+Per Google's policy, we cannot release our original CelebA and CelebA-HQ checkpoints.
+That said, I have re-trained models on FFHQ 1024px, FFHQ 256px and CelebA-HQ 256px with personal resources, and they achieved similar performance to our internal checkpoints.

 ## Demonstrations and tutorials